jgilles118/james_gilles/LAMP-stackProject/README.md

 Open a new browser tab and type into the url: localhost/blog.html

-***>>Make the correct adjustment to the IP address & login info in the ->  vmdaj.ini This will allow the user the ability to see transactions through RabbitMQ.
+## Make the correct adjustment to the IP address & login info in the ->  vmdaj.ini
+## This will allow the user the ability to see transactions through RabbitMQ.

-Date modified: April 28, 2023
+Date modified: May 1, 2023